Responsible Business Rankings

 Companies are ranked on their focus on responsible business by creating a combined score that weighs each of the three parameters.

-The scores are arrived at by evaluating each company’s sustainability/GRI reports, company annual reports (including IR) and company websites by an analyst who scored based on a number of dimensions under the three parameters.
-The scoring was kept objective by requiring the analyst to score based on the presence or absence of the dimension.
+The scores are arrived at by evaluating each company’s sustainability/integrated/GRI reports, company annual reports (including IR) and company websites by an analyst who scored based on several dimensions under the three parameters.
+The scoring is kept objective by requiring the analyst to score based on the presence or absence of the dimension.
 For example, if the company’s website provided a sustainability/GRI report on the website then it received a score of 1 on that dimension otherwise the analyst scored it 0.
 Thus, if the criteria disclosure has four sub-criteria then each of the four sub-criteria will be scored as below:

 This company has scored 3 marks out of 4 for disclosure.
 If the total marks assigned for Governance are 35 then the score is taken as (3/4*35) or 26.25.